Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies: Introduction

-This paper can be read as a companion and an extended version of Ref.~\cite{short}, which introduces the most representative results and motivates the study from a more physical standpoint.
-Here we present the study in a much more comprehensive manner, including all technical details and extended discussions.
-In particular, this paper contains thorough discussions of all different approaches and many additional results.
+Here we present the study in a rigorous and comprehensive manner.
+In particular, this work contains all technical details of the derivation, thorough discussions of all different approaches, and many additional results.

 This paper is organized as follows.
-First, in \secref{sec:def}, we overview the formalism of QEC, and formally define the accuracy of approximate QEC codes as well as the different quantitative charaterizations of approximate continuous symmetries associated with QEC codes that will be considered in this work.
-In \secref{sec:global-1} and \secref{sec:global-2}, we respectively introduce the two frameworks based on the notions of charge fluctuation and gate implementation error, under which we discuss a series of different approaches to deriving the trade-off relations between the QEC inaccuracy and the group-global covariance violation.
+First, in \secref{sec:def}, we review the formalism of QEC and the incompatibility between QEC and continuous symmetries, and also formally define the accuracy of approximate QEC codes as well as the different quantitative charaterizations of approximate continuous symmetries associated with QEC codes that will be considered.
+In \secref{sec:global-1} and \secref{sec:global-2}, we introduce the two frameworks based on the notions of charge fluctuation and gate implementation error respectively, under which we discuss a series of different approaches to deriving the trade-off relations between the QEC inaccuracy and the group-global covariance violation.
 Then in \secref{sec:transversal}, we specifically discuss the application to fault-tolerant quantum computing, deriving general restrictions on the transversally implementable logical gates in QEC codes from the results above.
 Afterwards, in \secref{sec:local}, we present our results on the trade-off relations between QEC inaccuracy and group-local symmetry measures including the group-local covariance violation and the charge conservation violation.
-After the above discussion of fundamental limits, namely lower bounds, in \secref{sec:case-study} we study the modified thermodynamic code and quantum Reed--Muller codes, which gives concrete examples of nearly optimal approximately covariant approximate codes in certain cases.
-Finally, in \secref{sec:discussion} we summarize our work, and discuss important open problems and future directions.
+After the above discussion of fundamental limits, in \secref{sec:case-study} we study the modified thermodynamic code and quantum Reed--Muller codes, which gives concrete examples of nearly optimal approximately covariant approximate codes in certain cases.
+Finally, in \secref{sec:discussion} we summarize our study, and discuss important open problems and future directions.

+\textbf{Note that this long paper is a companion paper of Ref.~\cite{short} with extended results and technical details which focuses on the most representative results and the physical motivation behind this study.
+It was published as the Supplementary Information to Ref.~\cite{short}.}